If you need help with your writing needs, then you should find the best writing apps for iPad.

 if you can afford it, I’d recommend buying the 12.9 inch iPad Pro.
 The screen looks fantastic and it’s a joy to use.
 If budget is an issue or you expect to travel, opt for the 11 inch.
 That said, you can easily write using an iPad Air.

 Can you use an iPad to write a book?

 You can easily use an iPad to write the first draft of a book using one of the apps in this article paired with a keyboard.
 However, for self-editing a book, I’d recommend using a computer or laptop and a Mac app, as it’s more efficient when working with multiple manuscripts and feedback from an editor.

 Are iPads good for writing?

-Yes they are assuming you buy a keyboard.
+Yes, they are, assuming you buy a keyboard.
 An iPad is portable.
-It’s also ideal for a minimalist distraction-free writing environment meaning you can take with you and write wherever, whenever.
+It’s also ideal for a minimalist distraction-free writing environment meaning you can take it with you and write wherever, whenever.
 Just remember to buy a keyboard by Logitech or Apple.